Skip to main content

 On a high-arc pitch, think "stay tall and let it drop to you" rather than dropping your body to meet a ball that is still falling.

-The hitter drops the back shoulder trying to lift the ball, catches it well underneath, and it balloons straight up for an easy can-of-corn out to the second baseman.
+The hitter drops the back shoulder trying to lift the ball, catches it well underneath.
+It balloons straight up for an easy can-of-corn out to the second baseman.

 Why it matters